 Whether they’re swinging to the tunes of Duke Ellington and Count Basie, making a Brazilian samba come alive, or simply laying down a heavy funk groove, the musicians of the “Superband” (as director Dr. Juan Tony Guzmán calls the ensemble) are guaranteed to make any space alive with musical energy.

 In addition to regular performances on the Luther College campus, the Jazz Orchestra has been featured at the Iowa Jazz Championships and Iowa Bandmasters Association Conference.
-Guest artists and clinicians include the Lincoln Center Jazz Orchestra, Dick Oatts and the Vanguard Jazz Orchestra, Joshua Redman, Brian Blade, Christian McBride, and Brazilian blues/soul pianist, Ari Borger.
-The Luther College Center Stage Series frequently includes the professional jazz artists on its performance line-up.
+Guest artists and clinicians on campus in recent years include Danilo Pérez, the Vangaurd Jazz Orchestra, Luciana Souza, Kenny Barron, David Sanchez, and Kurt Elling.
+The Luther College Center Stage Series and Music Department regularly include professional jazz artists on their performance calendars.

 The Jazz Orchestra has recorded three albums: Aquarela (2013), Transformations (2011) and On the Move (2003).
-Aquarela and Transformations CDs are available for purchase through the Luther College Book Shop.
 Aquarela can be downloaded through CD Baby.

 Students of jazz at Luther have the opportunity to participate in two jazz bands, a vocal jazz ensemble, and jazz combos, register for studio lessons in improvisation, and take courses in jazz improvisation, composition, arranging, and history.